jonasschneider/momentum/README.md

 The first, smaller group of tests was performed over a local network.
 The server was running on a media center-style box under Debian.
 For the second group of tests, a small Amazon EC2 instance was fired up.
+The results of the two test groups should not be cross-compared, as the system specs differ vastly.

 <table>
   <thead>